 The food at Frothy Monkey is made to order with fresh ingredients at all of our locations.
 To avoid processed or preservative-filled components, we developed our own coffee syrups, bake our own bread and pastries, and roast our own coffee.
 Our farm relationships also allow us to serve real eggs, grass-fed whole milk, locally handmade pasta, and more.

 We recognize that all of our neighborhoods are unique, so they each come with their own history and demographics, too.
 By building our cafes inside historic or pre-existing buildings we want to honor the history of that community and give the buildings new life.

 “We want to be a good contributor,” says Pruitt, “and I think historic preservation is a beautiful way to contribute to the community.”

-Our historic locations include a repurposed hosiery factory at The Nations, a section of the Chattanooga Choo Choo Hotel in Southside Chattanooga and two historic Kress buildings, one in Downtown Nashville and one in Downtown Knoxville.
+Our historic locations include a the Belle Meade Hosiery factory at The Nations, a section of the Chattanooga Choo Choo Hotel in Southside Chattanooga and two historic Kress buildings, one in Downtown Nashville and one in Downtown Knoxville.

-When you visit one of our all-day cafes we want to make sure your experience is a highlight of your day.
+When you visit one of our all day cafes your experience should be a highlight of your day.
 No matter the time, the occasion, or the lack thereof.
 It’s about nourishing people, outside of food and drink that makes Frothy Monkey different.
-It’s how the 15 minutes, or the hour, or the whole day spent at a cafe can brighten your world.
+It’s how the 15 minutes, or the hour, or the whole day spent at a cafe can brighten your day.

 “Life may feel chaotic,” says Pruitt, “but then you have this moment, and you walk into 12South where Ben knows your name, and then you get to see Josh, and they ask you how your kid is.
 Stopping in at Frothy becomes a bit of positive energy.
 We’ve got something for everybody.
 We’re always open and there’s no reason not to join us when you need that break from the rest of your world.”